Hamas leader Haniyeh to visit Turkey this weekend: Erdogan - ExBulletin

 Hamas leader Haniyeh to visit Turkey this weekend: Erdogan

-“The leader of the Palestinian cause will be my guest this weekend,” Erdogan, an outspoken critic of Israel's conflict in Gaza, told lawmakers.
+“The leader of the Palestinian cause will be my guest this weekend,” Erdogan, an outspoken critic of Israel's conflict in Gaza, told lawmakers, Agence France Presse reported.

-“Even if only I, Tayyip Erdogan, stays, I will continue as long as God gives me my life, to defend the Palestinian struggle and to be the voice of the oppressed Palestinian people,” the president declared, calling Hamas a “group of resistance”. “.
+“Even if only I, Tayyip Erdogan, stays, I will continue as long as God gives me my life, to defend the Palestinian struggle and to be the voice of the oppressed Palestinian people,” declared the Turkish president, calling Hamas an emancipatory group . .

 Erdogan did not specify where he would meet the Hamas political leader, but NTV television reported that they would hold talks on Saturday at Dolmabahçe Palace in Istanbul.